kianooshsanatkar/PythonBoulder/README.md

 # Enterprise-Framework
-This will be a framework suitable to implement web base enterprise application.
+This will be a framework suitable to implement web base application.

 Although it's not complete yet ...